waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 ## Extra Activities:
 1. At this point, you may have already tried `rackup`.
 If you haven't, give it a shot.
 What happens?
 What step have we missed?
+2. We have a green feature test - now is a good time to deploy to heroku (remember, deploy early and regularly).
+See the [docs](https://devcenter.heroku.com/articles/rack#using-datamapper-or-sequel) for some direction.